 3 litre stock are looking good at over 4-5ft tall.
 Small stock ready again in the Autumn

-5 litre stock - some ready now, more again late Spring
+12 litre ready again late summer and Spring 2021

 Description, habit, uses and attributes: This is a fabulous variety.
 Widely planted in California and Australia, E. nicholii deserves wider planting in the UK in the more sheltered locations, where it won't get battered by northerly winds.